What you need to know about borrowing during the pandemic

 Were you planning to buy?
 Things have changed.
 Create a budget (or fine tune your existing one) and look for opportunities to save.
 Can you use those new-found savings to increase your down payment?
 This might be a good time to open a special account for savings.
 Your advisor can explain how a Tax-Free Savings Account (TFSA) can help boost short-term savings, and your Registered Retirement Savings Plan (RRSP) can be used for your down payment if you’re a first-time home buyer.

 Is your mortgage maturing, and you’re looking at renewal options?
 It pays to research your renewal options.
 Typically, six months in advance of your renewal date is a good time to begin.
-“Now more than ever, consumers are taking the time to look deeper into their financial needs,” says Mara.
+“Now more than ever, consumers are taking the time to look deeper into their financial needs,” says Federica.
 “They are realizing how important it is to understand all their mortgage options – pre-payment privileges, lump sum payments, penalties (how they are calculated is critical), and how rates can match the program best suited to your financial needs.
 It’s more than just looking for the lowest rate.
 Knowledge is power, so take the time to do the research.”
 An Educators Financial Group Mortgage Specialist can help you navigate your options.

 Refinancing to amalgamate into one, overall lower payment?
 Refinancing can lower your monthly payments, and help you get mortgage free faster.